makiwara/simplecalendar/README.md

 I took the liberty to implement 0.25-black curtain to help user to focus on the calendar pop-up.
 By same reason document.body scroll is disabled while pop-up is visible: such tactic allows user to focus on date selection.

-If this approach does not sound valid, the plugin could be refactored easily by just removing $curtain initialisation code.
+If this approach does not sound valid, the plugin could be refactored easily by just removing $curtain initialization code.

 ## Styling
 I choose to put all styles in simplecalendar.css file, because such an approach will allow better customization of visual style and subtle animation behavior.